craigtaub/node-alice/README.md

 - stores via module SINGLETON as each file was getting own global={}

 ## TODO:
+- give value of certain properties, like debugger does, its live.
 - parse json file and write to html with js to expand/collapse - HALF
  - maybe flow chart with arrows back and forward.
 - implement singleton tracker instead of console.log everywhere - HALF